KNIME logo

 1. k-Means clustering

-The algorithm starts with those randomly selected cluster centers (see below, left), and all data points are assigned to the nearest cluster centers (see below, right).
-Then, the cluster centers are re-calculated as the centroids of the newly formed clusters.
+The algorithm begins by randomly selecting K initial cluster centers (see below, left).
+Each data point is then assigned to the nearest center (see below, right).
+Once all points are assigned, the cluster centers are recalculated as the centroids of their respective clusters.

 Cluster analysis - what it is and how to apply it without code